intel/tools/README.md

-# Intel AI Quantization Tools
+# Intel AI Quantization Tools for TensorFlow

-> Note: Intel AI Quantization Tools are experimental and under active development.
+> Note: Intel AI Quantization Tools for TensorFlow are experimental and under active development.

 This repo contains tools to ease the data scientist's work.